What’s the first problem you need to solve as a marketer?

-They’re an excellent complement for Google search ads to achieve conversion goals.
+They’re an excellent complement for Google search ads (yes, to negative keywords as well) to achieve conversion goals.
 If you’re having trouble hitting your target CPA with other campaigns, Discovery ads present an excellent alternative.

 They’re also the only way to reach audiences via Gmail.
 Since Google removed the option to run Gmail ad campaigns, Discovery ads are currently your only avenue to tap into this powerful channel.

 How do Discovery Ads Compare to Other Ad Types?